allegro/allegro.tech/_posts/2016-12-05-deep-learning-for-frame-detection.md

 1. Observe your experiments as they do not always tend to converge.
 Below you can see a chart of accuracy vs number of epochs of two experiments.
-The blue one didn't go very well comparing to the green one.
+The blue one didn&rsquo;t go very well comparing to the green one.
 The reason for that is probably too high learning rate decay.
 ![too_big_decay](/img/articles/2016-12-05-deep-learning-for-frame-detection/training_too_big_decay.png)